Hiroshima Ramen isn't as well-known as its Eastern cousin, Onomichi Ramen. But ramen in Hiroshima City ramen is incredible and deserves recognition.

 BONUS Shop: Rairaitei

-Rairaitei is a bit out of the way.
+Rairaitei (来頼亭) is a bit out of the way.
 But that’s maybe part of the appeal.
-It’s not unwelcoming or anything like that, but it is a super local shop.
+It’s not unwelcoming, but it is a super local shop.
+Think American Werewolf in London.

-To conclude, Hiroshima ramen is an unsung hero of the ramen world.
+To conclude, Hiroshima City ramen shops are unsung heros of the ramen world.
 Its unique broth is a beautiful balance of richness and a lighter taste.
-If you’re in Hiroshima, make sure check to out these shops!
+If you’re in Hiroshima City, make sure check to out these shops!

 Click here for some Hiroshima Ramen shops open super late!